The Good, the Bad, and What Could Be Better: Mainstream Film and Its Influence on Culture

 Film.io’s innovative blockchain-based movie production platform makes possible a sharper focus on culturally uplifting movie influence, not only through its own exclusively positive film culture, but also in the way fans have a much more exclusive sway over which films get made than the established movie industry allows.

-With Film.io, fans use platform-native FAN tokens to elect projects they want made.
+With Film.io, fans use platform-native FAN tokens to elect projects they want to be made.
 These votes by movie token and their evaluations are predominant factors producing an innovative ‘Go Score’.

 The ‘Go Score’ is ultimately used in project financing, providing a way for investors to predetermine a film’s profitability that’s highly decentralized and low-risk compared to how conventional films are made, where such risk doesn’t seem particularly important.